flatiron-labs/book-club/the-docker-book/chapter-5.md

 # Continuous integration
 1) installing jenkins.
 Creating image and running with /var/run/docker.sock mounted.
 2) Created a jenkins job that will build a basic docker images.
 We then mount the code during runtime and run rspec.
-The way he is building containers is a little different than we are.
+The way he is building images is a little different than we are.
 He builds very generic images without code, and then mounts code at runtime, but we add the code in during the build.
+3) continue talking about Jenkins for a while.
+There are multi-configuration jobs where you can make a matrix of jobs and run in parallel.